-In the field of drug discovery, which aims at mining causeand-effect relationships between genes and diseases from large volume of data sources, one needs to access various kinds of databases - such as PubChem for chemical compounds and structures, the Comparative Toxicogenomics Database (CTD) for gene information, the DrugBank database, to name a few - and visualize them in 2D or 3D space to explore findings and verify results.
+In the field of drug discovery, which aims at mining cause-and-effect relationships between genes and diseases from large volume of data sources, one needs to access various kinds of databases - such as PubChem for chemical compounds and structures, the Comparative Toxicogenomics Database

+(CTD) for chemical gene information, the DrugBank database for drug target association to name a few - and visualize them in 2D or 3D space to explore findings and verify results.

-More specifically, such process typically involves three main tasks: i) visualizing multi-dimensional chemical compounds in the PubChem database in 3D space, ii) finding relationships from various public databases, such as gene-compounds and/or disease-compounds, and assigning labels to chemical compounds, and iii) displaying labels by using different colors or symbols in the previous 3D visualization and exploring the results.
+More specifically, such process typically involves three main tasks: i) visualizing multidimensional PubChem data in 3D space, ii) finding relationships from various public databases, such as gene-compounds and/or disease-compounds, and assigning labels to chemical compounds, and iii) displaying labels by using different colors or symbols in the previous 3D visualization and exploring the results.
 The last two steps can be repeated until we have meaningful discovery by overlaying new information to the previous results.